-Where can a link come from?
+Where do links come from?

-Development in “Referring domains”
+Development in “referring domains”

-Back when link building did not matter
+Once upon a time when link building didn’t matter

 PageRank joins the landscape

-Google significantly revolutionizes the search engine industry when they come up with PageRank, which is part of the larger Rank Brain, which uses Machine Learning to decide how to rank the various search results.
+When Google came up with PageRank, they significantly revolutionized the search engine industry.
+PageRank is part of the larger Rank Brain, which uses Machine Learning to decide how to rank different search results.

-Google Penguin Increases Relevance
+Google Penguin increases relevance

-So as a webshop that sells clothes, you could get a link from a major car manufacturer, and it made no difference.
-That all changed when Google Penguin was introduced.
-Google Penguin’s most important task is to look at the relevance of the links you build.
-So not only do your links need to be strong, they also need to be highly relevant.
+So as a web shop that sells clothes, you could get a link from a major car manufacturer — the fact that it had no relevance to your website would make no difference.
+But that all changed when Google Penguin was introduced.
+Google Penguin’s most important task is to scrutinize the relevance of the links you build.
+So not only do your links need to be strong: they also need to be highly relevant.